 British Asian Radio Presenter Turned Actor Anushka Arora Nominated for “Best Radio Presenter of the Year” at Asian Media Awards 2018

-6th Oct 2018, London: Actor and Anchor Anuskha Arora nominated as the Best Radio Presenter of the year 2018.
-She is known for FAN (2016); ADHM (2016), her anchoring abilities in multiple Bollywood tours – the most recent one being Shreya Ghoshal Show, Rahat Fateh Ali Khan and Mikka Singh’s show, London, 2018 and an award-winning British-Indo journalist and RJ – She has it all under her belt.
+6th Oct 2018, London: Actor and Achor Anuskha Arora nominated as the Best Radio Presenter of the year 2018.
+She is known for FAN (2016); ADHM (2016), her anchoring abilities in multiple Bollywood tours – the most recent one being Shreya Ghoshal Show in London, 2018 and an award-winning British-Indo journalist and RJ – She has it all under her belt.

 Related News